alexfalkowski/System.Spec/README.md

        OPTION          TYPE                   ORDER   DESCRIPTION
        -path (-p)      String                 0       The path to search all the Spec assemblies.
        -example (-e)   String                         The example to execute.
-This could be a type, group or single example.
+This could be a spec, example group or an example.
        -pattern (-P)   String                         Load files matching pattern.
 The default is Specs.
        -output (-o)    String                         The output path of the test results.
 The default is test-results.xml.
        -format (-f)    ConsoleFormatterType           Specifies what format to use for output.